-If you can ping your default router but you can't ping a given host on the Internet, it's probably obvious that something is wrong with one of the routers between your network and the destination host.
-You can use the traceroute command to find out exactly where things are going wrong.
+If you can ping your default router, but you can't ping a given host on the Internet, it's probably obvious that something is wrong with one of the routers between your network and the destination host.
+You can use the traceroute command to find out exactly where things are going wrong (use apt-get install traceroute to install traceroute first).
 The traceroute command uses the TTL value of the UDP datagrams it sends out.